mjsobrep/mjsobrep.github.io/_posts/guides/2015-06-22-intellectualPropertyGuide.md

 * Types of Applications:
     * Provisional:
         * locks you into first to file
-        * doesnt give patent rights
+        * doesn't give patent rights
         * Micro Organization (no corporation <3 prior fillings): $65
     * Non-Provisional:
         * commonly called "utility application"
         * can claim priority to prior US utility or provisional applications
-        * maintence fees at 3,6, and 11 years
+        * maintenance fees at 3,6, and 11 years
-        * Can have PLT patent <- plant that can be assexually reproduced
+        * Can have PLT patent <- plant that can be asexually reproduced
     * Design Patent Application:
         * 1 claim -> drawing
         * 14 years from issue
         * no maintenance fee
         * no provisional application
     * PCT (Patent Cooperation Treaty):
-        * gives opinon on patentability
+        * gives opinion on patent ability
         * if it comes back as go, then you can choose to send to any number of 140+ countries, often with discounted fees for those countries

 * What is patentable: